-Flowers are always popular in wedding cake designs for good reason.
+Wedding cakes designed with flowers are always popular with good reason.
 Fresh ones come in almost every color, and flowers made from fondant can be custom made to look gorgeous with your other details.

 Today we are showing off 17 of our favorite wedding cakes decorated with flowers from our Details and Decor gallery and giving you some quick tips on how to enjoy the process of finding the cake that complements your style and tastes delicious.